PMA-2020/tcb-mock-dataset-generator/README.md

-# mock-dataset-generator
+# PMA TCB Mock Dataset Generator
-Create and update a certain model of mock time series datasets.
+Create and update a certain model of mock time series datasets for PMA TCB efforts.